Atomu2014/product-nets/README.md

 - Use FM/DNN to convert discrete features to embeddings or interactions, and feed these features to GBDT.-->

 In order to solve these issues, we propose to use product operators in DNN to help explore feature interactions.
 We discuss these issues in an extended paper, which is submitted to TOIS at Seq.
 2017 and will be released later.
-Any discussion is welcomed, please contact [Yanru Qu](http://apex.sjtu.edu.cn/members/kevinqu@apexlab.org).
+Any discussion is welcomed, please contact kevinqu16@gmail.com.

 ## Product-based Neural Networks